Steve McQueen

 Terrence Stephen McQueen (March 24, 1930 – November 7, 1980) was an American actor.
-His antihero persona, emphasized during the height of the counterculture of the 1960s, made him a top box-office draw for his films of the late 1950s, 1960s, and 1970s.
-He was nicknamed the "King of Cool" and used the alias Harvey Mushman in motor races.
+His antihero persona, emphasized during the height of 1960s counterculture, made him a top box office draw for his films of the late 1950s to the mid-1970s.
+He was nicknamed the "King of Cool" and used the alias "Harvey Mushman" when participating in motor races.

 McQueen received an Academy Award nomination for his role in The Sand Pebbles (1966).
-His other popular films include Love With the Proper Stranger (1963), The Cincinnati Kid (1965), Nevada Smith (1966), The Thomas Crown Affair (1968), Bullitt (1968), Le Mans (1971), The Getaway (1972), and Papillon (1973).
-In addition, he starred in the all-star ensemble films The Magnificent Seven (1960), The Great Escape (1963), and The Towering Inferno (1974).
+His other popular films include The Cincinnati Kid (1965), Nevada Smith (1966), The Thomas Crown Affair (1968), Bullitt (1968), The Getaway (1972) and Papillon (1973), in addition to ensemble films such as The Magnificent Seven (1960), The Great Escape (1963), and The Towering Inferno (1974).
+He became the world's highest-paid movie star in 1974; however, afterwards he did not appear in a film for another four years.
+Although he was combative with directors and producers, his popularity placed him in high demand and enabled him to negotiate the largest salaries.

-In 1974, McQueen became the highest-paid movie star in the world, although he did not act in film for another four years.
-He was combative with directors and producers, but his popularity placed him in high demand and enabled him to command the largest salaries.
+Diagnosed with terminal cancer, McQueen flew to Mexico in October 1980 for surgery to remove or reduce tumors in his neck and abdomen, against the advice of U.S. doctors who warned him that his cancer was inoperable and that his heart could not withstand the surgery.
+A few weeks later he checked in to a hospital in Ciudad Juárez under a fake name and underwent surgery by hospital staff who were unaware of his true identity.
+A few hours after surgery, he died of a heart attack at the age of 50.

 Early life

-Terrence Stephen McQueen was born to a single mother on March 24, 1930, at St. Francis Hospital in Beech Grove, Indiana, a suburb of Indianapolis.
-McQueen, of Scottish descent, was raised a Roman Catholic.
-His parents never married.
-McQueen's father, William McQueen, a stunt pilot for a barnstorming flying circus, left his mother, Julia Ann (or Julianne) Crawford, six months after meeting her.
-Several biographers have stated that Julia Ann was an alcoholic.
-Unable to cope with caring for a small child, she left the boy with her parents (Victor and Lillian) in Slater, Missouri, in 1933.
+Terrence Stephen McQueen was born at St. Francis Hospital in Beech Grove, Indiana, on March 24, 1930, the son of Julia Ann (or Julianne) Crawford and flying circus stunt pilot William McQueen.
+He was of Scottish descent and grew up in a Catholic household.
+He was raised by his mother, who was abandoned by his father six months after they met.
+Several biographers have stated that his mother was an alcoholic.
+Unable to cope with caring for him, she decided in 1933 to leave him with her parents Lillian and Victor in Slater, Missouri.
 As the Great Depression worsened, McQueen and his grandparents moved in with Lillian's brother Claude and his family at their farm in Slater.
-McQueen later said that he had good memories of living on the farm, noting that his great-uncle Claude "was a very good man, very strong, very fair.
-I learned a lot from him."
+McQueen later said that he had good memories of living on the farm, noting that his great-uncle Claude was a "very good, very strong, [and] very fair" man from whom he "learned a lot".